Quantal response equilibrium: Logit equilibrium

+Of particular interest in the logit model is the non-negative parameter λ (sometimes written as 1/μ). λ can be thought of as the rationality parameter.
+As λ→0, players become "completely non-rational", and play each strategy with equal probability.
+As λ→∞, players become "perfectly rational", and play approaches a Nash equilibrium.

 For dynamic games

 For dynamic (extensive form) games, McKelvey and Palfrey defined agent quantal response equilibrium (AQRE).
 AQRE is somewhat analogous to subgame perfection.
 In an AQRE, each player plays with some error as in QRE.
 At a given decision node, the player determines the expected payoff of each action by treating their future self as an independent player with a known probability distribution over actions.
 As in QRE, in an AQRE every strategy is used with nonzero probability.

 Applications

 The quantal response equilibrium approach has been applied in various settings.
 For example, Goeree et al. (2002) study overbidding in private-value auctions, Yi (2005) explores behavior in ultimatum games, Hoppe and Schmitz (2013) study the role of social preferences in principal-agent problems, and Kawagoe et al. (2018) investigate step-level public goods games with binary decisions.

 Most tests of quantal response equilibrium are based on experiments, in which participants are not or only to a small extent incentivized to perform the task well.
 However, quantal response equilibrium has also been found to explain behavior in high-stakes environments.
 A large-scale analysis of the American television game show The Price Is Right, for example, shows that contestants behavior in the so-called Showcase Showdown, a sequential game of perfect information, can be well explained by an agent quantal response equilibrium (AQRE) model.